Xerath Build Guide by Hanjaro

 Morellonomicon > DAMAGE/UTILITY/SURVIVABILITY

 While increasing your overall damage output and magic penetration, and increasing your survivability with an extra 300 HP, Morellonomicon is a brilliant pick up if the enemy team has healers such as Sona, Soraka or enemies like Vladimir, or a Draven with Bloodthirster.
 Morellonomicon inflicts grievous wounds, reducing their healing on themselves and others by 40% for 3s.
-You can pick up the Oblivion Orb for the magic penetration if their teams stacking MR, and wait to finish the full item if they do not have healers.
+You can pick up the Oblivion Orb first for the grievous wounds.

 Zhonya's Hourglass > UTILITY/SURVIVABILITY/DAMAGE